 Skip Navigation

-MAP testing takes place at the beginning of September each year.
+MAP testing takes place in September each year.
 MAP (Measure of Academic Progress) is an online standardized test that we use to monitor the academic growth of students in Grades 2–10.
 It is given twice each year, in the fall and again in the spring.

 There are four tests given to students in Grades 4–10, including a test in math, reading, language arts, and science.
 Grades 2–3 do not take the science test.
 Scores are given as a RIT, which is a number on an equal-interval scale not related to age or grade level, then as a percentile rank according to the grade level norm of other students across the nation.